-In people who recurrently sprain their ankle, it is not uncommon to hear clicking coming from the outside of their ankle.
-This phenomenon is commonly known as “snapping” ankle or slipping the peroneal tendon.
+In people who recurrently sprain their ankle, it is not uncommon to hear a clicking coming from the outside of their ankle.
+This phenomenon is commonly known as “snapping” the ankle or slipping the peroneal tendon.

 The peroneal muscles are made of 2 muscles and lie on the outside of the ankle.
 They assist in pointing the foot downwards and outwards.

 Why do I get this problem?

 When you roll your ankle outwards, it may put the peroneal tendons on a forceful stretch.
 This forceful stretch may cause tears in the retinaculum.
 Frequent sprains would thus increase the strain on the retinaculum, which ultimately might cause the retinaculum to tears.
 This tear in the retinaculum compromises the integrity of the complex; allowing the tendon to slip in and out of the groove.

 However, in some cases, there is a structural defect that causes the slipping.
 There are some people born with a shallow groove and thus gives rise to the slipping

 Diagnosing a peroneal subluxation normally overlooked as this problem commonly superseded other more acute pain of an ankle sprain, like swelling arising from an Anterior Talofibular Ligament (ATFL) strain.
 Diagnosing this problem requires a close examination of the ankle.